This is a list of common issues users experience with mastercomfig, and how to solve them.

 autoexec.cfg files created automatically in TF2’s

-cfg folder.
+cfg folder by the yttrium’s viewmodels program.
 These won’t conflict with mastercomfig, since files in VPKs will always be chosen over files in the

 TF2 crashing on a custom map¶